drmDev/drmDev.github.io/puzzles.md

 <h1><i class="fa-solid fa-crow"></i> Chess Woodpecker App</h1>

 {{ "This tool helps you improve your pattern recognition using the **Woodpecker Method.**
-By repeatedly solving the same set of puzzles, you'll become faster at recognizing key tactical motifs like forks, pins, and discovered attacks.
+By repeatedly solving the same set of puzzles, you'll become faster at recognizing key tactical motifs like forks, pins, skewers, and discovered attacks!" | markdownify }}
-This method is great for sharpening your tactical awareness and boosting your chess skills." | markdownify }}

 <div class="alert alert-warning" role="alert">
     {{ "**Note:** This app is still in early development, and many improvements are being worked on." | markdownify }}